mitul01/CNN_Architectures/README.md

 ## Arch 2 :- AlexNet
 ### About
 The motivation behind AlexNet was going depper in convolution layers.
 Increase in no.of convolution layers meant extracting minor details in image aka extracting "features of features".
 But going deeper meant requirement of large no.of trainable parameters demanding more computation power.
-AlexNet proposed various measures to overcome these limitations in 2012 ImageNet Competition.
+AlexNet proposed various measures to overcome these limitations in 2012 ImageNet Competition. <br>
 Author:<b> Alex Krizhevsky,Ilya Sutskever and Geoffrey Hinton</b> <br>

 ### Imp Points